tremor-rs/tremor-www-docs/docs/artefacts/offramps.md

 - `is_non_blocking` - Is the socket configured as non-blocking ( default: false )
 - `ttl` - Set the socket's time-to-live ( default: 64 )
 - `is_no_delay` - Set the socket's Nagle ( delay ) algorithm to off ( default: true )
+- `tls` - The tls config or a boolean value to indicate the use of TLS stream ( default: TCP stream )
+    - `cafile` - The CA (PEM) file (load the default webpki-roots if no file is provided)
+    - `domain` - The domain to connect to (Takes the host parameter if not provided)

 Example: